Cross Institutional Bioimaging PhD Course

 The Cross Institutional Bioimaging Ph.D. course is interdisciplinary and cross-institutional and will be given by a series of lecturers who are experts within each their field of bioimaging.
 The course will take place at different institutions in order to expose the students to different research groups, their researchers and experimental research facilities.
 The course will thus give the students a unique opportunity of orienting him or herself within an active and diverse field of interdisciplinary science within bioimaging.

 The course is relevant for PhD students within medicine, physics, chemistry, biochemistry, molecular biology, nano-bioscience, pharmaceutical sciences, agricultural science or biology.
 The emphasis of the course is a tour of all bioimaging techniques available in Denmark and will cover subjects like live cell imaging, spinning disk microscopy, electron microscopy, photoactivated localization microscopy, single particle techniques, structured illumination, stimulated emission depletion microscopy, imaging of neurons and cell migration.

 Course credit and evaluation

 The workload of the course corresponds to 10 ECTS points (under approval at PhD committee at SDU at the moment), the total workload includes reading material for each lecture and the preparation of the final talk (presentation).
-Credit for the course requires the student's presence at 7 of 9 lectures.
+Credit for the course requires the student's presence at 8 of 10 lectures.
 For missed lectures students will have to write 3 page reports on the topic of the missed lecture.
 Also the students presence on the exam is mandatory.